Blessed Unrest: How the Largest Movement in the World Came into Being and Why No One Saw It Coming Audiobook, by Paul Hawken Play Audiobook Sample

 The New York Times bestselling examination of the worldwide movement for social and environmental change

 Paul Hawken has spent more than a decade researching organizations dedicated to restoring the environment and fostering social justice.
-From billion-dollar nonprofits to single-person causes, these groups collectively comprise the largest movement on earth, a movement that has no name, leader, or location but that is in every city, town, and culture.
-Though this movement has gone largely ignored by politicians and the media, it is organizing from the bottom up and is emerging as an extraordinary and creative expression of people’s unstoppable need to re-imagine their relationship to the environment and to one another.
+From billion-dollar nonprofits to single-person dot.causes, these groups collectively comprise the largest movement on earth, a movement that has no name, leader, or location and that has gone largely ignored by politicians and the media.

 Blessed Unrest explores the diversity of the movement, its brilliant ideas, innovative strategies, and centuries of hidden history.
 A culmination of Hawken’s many years of leadership in the environmental and social justice fields, it will inspire all who despair of the world’s fate, and its conclusions will surprise even those within the movement itself.